 Chair, Department of Medical Education

 Norman D. Ferrari III, MD was appointed Vice Dean for Education and Academic Affairs, as well as the founding Chair of the Department of Medical Education in 2012.
 He is a Professor of Medical Education, Pediatrics and Internal Medicine.
 Since the summer of 2006 when Dean John Prescott appointed him as Senior Associate Dean for Medical Education he has been responsible for all physician medical education programs of the School, including the MD degree admissions process, the development and implementation of the curriculum, student affairs, graduate medical education, continuing education, and accreditation.
-He is also the Designated Institutional Official (DIO) for GME.

 Other key leadership roles at West Virginia University have included:

 July 1986 until August 1999, Pediatric Clerkship Director;

 1990 until 1999, Associate Dean for Ambulatory Services and Medical Director of the Physician Office Center;